Gov. Kevin Stitt sets special election for recreational marijuana state question

 Last month, the Oklahoma Supreme Court

 declined to put it on the Nov.
-8 ballot after a legal request from supporters.
+8 ballot after a legal request from supporters that the vote be scheduled at the same time as the general elections.

+Political observers had said putting SQ 820 on the Nov.
+8 ballot would benefit Democrats in the election.
+Turnout for special elections is usually lower.

-The court said it could not be printed on ballots in time to comply with the deadline for mailing them to absentee voters.
+The court said the state question could not be printed on ballots in time to comply with the deadline for mailing them to absentee voters for the November election.

-The initiative petition process got bogged down after legislators passed a law that required the Secretary of State’s Office to verify signatures in addition to counting them, the court said.
+The initiative petition process got bogged down after legislators passed a law that required the Oklahoma Secretary of State’s Office to verify signatures in addition to count them, the court said.

 “Delays in the process were caused by the Secretary of State’s ‘learning curve’ associated with the use of the new software and by the filing of four statutorily allowed protests,” the court said.

-The measure would legalize, regulate and tax cannabis production for adults 21 years old and older.
+The measure would legalize, regulate and tax recreational cannabis for adults 21 years old and older.

-It would provide criminal justice reform and expungement for low-level marijuana offenses.
+It would provide criminal justice reform and expungement of convictions for low-level marijuana offenses.

 “After all the delays, we are obviously very excited we are going to the ballot sooner rather than later,” said Michelle Tilley, campaign director for Oklahomans for Sensible Marijuana Laws.